The Disclose Register is administered by the Companies Office, which is part of the Ministry of Business, Innovation and Employment (MBIE).

 Invalidity or unenforceability

 If any of these terms and conditions, or their application to any person or circumstances is, to any extent, held to be invalid or unenforceable:

 - the remainder of these terms and conditions, or the application of such terms and conditions to any other person or circumstances, shall not be affected

 - each term shall be valid and enforceable to the extent permitted by law

-- the invalid or unenforceable term will be deemed to be amended to reflect, as nearly as possible, the original intention, as determined from this website.
+- any invalid or unenforceable term will be deemed to reflect, as nearly as possible, the original intention, as determined from this website.

 Amendments to terms and conditions and privacy statement

-We can revise these terms and conditions and the privacy statement from time to time.
-We'll advise you of any changes by a notice on this website.
-Your continued use of our services, through the act of making use of your online services account with us, indicates your acceptance of those changes.
+We may revise these terms and conditions, and the privacy statement, from time to time – and will advise you of any changes on this website.
+Your continued use of your online services account with us indicates your acceptance of any changes.

-If you have any questions about our Terms & Conditions, please contact our Business Service Centre.
+If you have any questions about our terms and conditions, please contact the MBIE Business Service Centre.